nicholaschenai/agi-potential-notes/papers/coala.md

 # How it compares to previous work
 Key contributions over previous CA
 - Inclusion of LLMs leads to the addition of 'reasoning' actions, which can flexibly produce new knowledge and heuristics, replacing handcrafted rules in previous CAs
-- makes text the de factor internal representation
+- makes text the de facto internal representation
 - suggests vision-language models can simplify grounding by translating perceptual data to text

 ---